Updated July 21, 2023

 - The Merger of Time Warner and AOL in 2000 is an example of a vertical merger.
-Time Warner was in the information industry through CNN and Time Magazine, while AOL was in the distribution of information over the internet.
+Time Warner was in the information industry through CNN and Time Magazine, while AOL distributed information over the internet.

 - It is the process of combining two or more entities to form a new one.

-- It results in an amicable situation as the companies make the final decision after discussions and agreements between the combining entities.
+- It results in an amicable situation as the companies decide after discussions and agreements between the combining entities.